gutobiogit/Ninja_game/README.md

 A game proof of concept using Javascript and P5 library

   This game was create for testing P5 library, functions and calls.
   Totally made in javascript.
-Need a web server to run.
   Tested with **Brackets** and **Visual Studio Code**

                       Ninja vs. Lego Zoombie
                       ----------------------